vapoursynth/vapoursynth/doc/installation.rst

 In Ubuntu 16.10 the following command will install them, minus zimg, which needs to be compiled from source::

-   apt-get install build-essential yasm git libavcodec-dev libavformat-dev libavutil-dev libass-dev python3-pip python3-dev cython3 autoconf libtool libmagick++-dev libtesseract-dev
+   apt-get install build-essential yasm git libavcodec-dev libavformat-dev libavutil-dev libass-dev python3-pip python3-dev cython3 autoconf libtool libtesseract-dev

 The packages may have different names in other distributions.